 In a recent class about screenwriting, we discussed the implications of using fewer words to tell a story.
 Our professor showed us a short film he worked on for a festival.
 He was only allowed to use 100 words, and yet somehow in these five minutes of mostly silence, he set up a backstory for the character and caused viewers to feel a wide range of emotions.

 We were then challenged to write our own stories using only 100 words.
-Some, like myself, who tend to be wordier writers struggled to make this goal.
+Some who tend to be wordier writers, like myself, struggled to make this goal.
 Others excelled.

 One student wrote this story: